jmbealer/my-knowledge-base/unsorted-org/org-old/information/000-generalities.md

         057 Serials in Slavic languages
         058 Serials in Scandinavian languages
         059 Serials in other languages
-## 060 Associations, organizations & museums
+## 060 Associations, Organizations & Museums
         060 General organizations & museology
         061 Organizations in North America
         062 Organizations in British Isles; in England